-You have to take stress for granted as it’s an integral part of a customer service position.
-Customers may drop in all at once: some might be disgruntled, others may be hard to understand.
+You have to take stress for granted, as it’s an integral part of a customer service position.
+Customers may drop in all at once: some might be disgruntled, and others may be hard to understand.
 But everything is manageable.

 A health psychologist Kelly McGonigal urges us to see stress as a positive emotion and introduces a stress-reduction mechanism: reaching out to others.
 Check out the full video below:

-Stress management is one of those customer service skills that are worth gold.
+Stress management is one of those effective customer service skills needed and are worth gold.
 Next time you fill in your CV, don’t forget to add this skill to the set.

-Anyone can build a skill of multitasking.
+Anyone can build the skill of multitasking.
 You just need to keep the basics in mind:

 - Offload easy tasks

 In chat support, it’s a common thing to communicate with several customers simultaneously.
 A lot of progressive companies, like HelpCrunch, for that matter, have already made the lives of their service agents much easier.

 The feature-packed customer service software with a shared inbox and a bunch of other valuable specs allows processing customer requests faster.
 Besides, the custom data needed is always at your fingertips.
 Yeah, choosing the right tools is also among the top customer service skills.

 Emotional intelligence means the ability to read people’s emotions and react to them in a constructive way.
 This customer service skill is extremely vital for support agents because not all customer problems are product-related.